Canada–United States relations: Colonial wars

-Before the British conquest of French Canada in 1760, there had been a series of wars between the British and the French which were fought out in the colonies as well as in Europe and the high seas.
+Before the British conquest of French Canada in 1760, there had been a series of wars between the British and the French that were fought out in the colonies as well as in Europe and the high seas.
 In general, the British heavily relied on American colonial militia units, while the French heavily relied on their First Nation allies.
-The Iroquois Nation were important allies of the British.
+The Iroquois Nation were important British allies.
 Much of the fighting involved ambushes and small-scale warfare in the villages along the border between New England and Quebec.
 The New England colonies had a much larger population than Quebec, so major invasions came from south to north.
-The First Nation allies, only loosely controlled by the French, repeatedly raided New England villages to kidnap women and children, and torture and kill the men.
-Those who survived were brought up as Francophone Catholics.
-The tension along the border was exacerbated by religion, the French Catholics and English Protestants had a deep mutual distrust.
+The tension along the border was exacerbated by religion, as the French Catholics and English Protestants had a deep mutual distrust.
 There was a naval dimension as well, involving privateers attacking enemy merchant ships.

 England seized Quebec from 1629 to 1632, and Acadia in 1613 and again from 1654 to 1670; These territories were returned to France by the peace treaties.
-The major wars were (to use American names), King William's War (1689–1697); Queen Anne's War (1702–1713); King George's War (1744–1748), and the French and Indian War (1755–1763).
-In Canada, as in Europe, this era is known as the Seven Years' War.
+The major wars were (to use American names), King William's War (1689–1697); Queen Anne's War (1702–1713); King George's War (1744–1748), and from 1755 to 1763 the French and Indian War (known in Europe as the Seven Years’ War).

 New England soldiers and sailors were critical to the successful British campaign to capture the French fortress of Louisbourg in 1745, and (after it had been returned by treaty) to capture it again in 1758.